Environmental Science and Policy (ENSP)College of Agriculture and Natural Resources

 email@example.com or firstname.lastname@example.org

 Director: B. James (Director), W. Whittemore (Associate Director)

 Environmental Science and Policy is a broadly multi-disciplinary, undergraduate major, drawing courses and faculty from 20 departments and three Colleges (the Colleges of Agriculture and Natural Resources; Behavioral and Social Sciences; Computer, Mathematical, and Natural Sciences).

 The curriculum of Environmental Science and Policy comprises a core of courses at the introductory level in environmental science, environmental policy, biology, chemistry, earth sciences, geography, economics, calculus, statistics, and government and politics.
-This is followed by in-depth and focused training in one of twelve areas of concentration in biological resources, earth systems, or the human dimensions of the field.
+This is followed by in-depth and focused training in one of eleven areas of concentration in biological resources, earth systems, or the human dimensions of the field.
 The educational philosophy of the program is to train students broadly using a multi-disciplinary approach at the introductory level so that they are exposed to the myriad ways there are to learn about environmental systems and to address human-environment issues.
 This introductory approach precedes the concentration in which the students are prepared for post-graduate study or work in a discipline-based field.
 The combination of the lower-level core courses and upper-level depth in a concentration prepares graduates to work and study independently or as members of teams in which they will be asked to be experts in one area, while understanding and using effectively other natural and social science knowledge and investigative approaches.

 Admission to the Major

 New students who wish to enter ENSP may do so by selecting the major on their application for admission.
 Once on campus, students may declare ENSP during a meeting with the Associate Director.
 Please review the ENSP website at www.ensp.umd.edu to learn about the program and its requirements prior to your first advising meeting.